ligato/docs/docs/api/api-vpp-agent.md

 # VPP Agent

 This section describes the REST APIs exposed by the VPP agent REST plugin.
-The URLs and sample responses (in some cases partial) were generated using the quick start environment, and a Contiv VPP deployment.
+The URLs and sample responses (in some cases partial) were generated using the environment described in the Quickstart Guide.

 ---